What Mortgage Can You Get For £700 Per Month?

 Get Started with an expert broker to find out exactly how much you could borrow.

-Affordability is calculated based on an assessment of your income and outgoings, but the two main factors that will determine whether your mortgage payments are kept within budget amount are the interest rate and the term length.
+Affordability is calculated based on an assessment of your income and outgoings.
+Still, the two main factors determining whether your mortgage payments are kept within budget are the interest rate and the term length.

 Interest rate

 As the tables at the start of the article showed, lower interest rates result in lower monthly repayments.
-In the case of a £700 per month mortgage, you can borrow over £17,000 more for the budget if you secure a rate of 4.5% instead of 6%.
+For a £700 per month mortgage, you can borrow over £17,000 more for the budget if you secure a rate of 4.5% instead of 6%.

 Term length

-Opting for a longer mortgage term is another way to keep your monthly repayments down.
+Opting for a longer mortgage term is another way to decrease your monthly repayments.

 The standard term length in the UK is 25 years.
-However, depending on your individual circumstances, lenders may offer you a longer term of 30, 35 or even 40 years.
-Just remember, the longer the term, the more you’ll end up paying overall as you’ll be making interest and capital payments for a longer period of time.
+However, depending on your circumstances, lenders may offer you a longer term of 30, 35 or even 40 years.
+Remember, the longer the term, the more you’ll pay overall, as you’ll be making interest and capital payments for a longer period.

 The table below shows how term length can impact how much you pay each month.
-For the purposes of this illustration, let’s assume you’re borrowing £130,000 at 4.5%.
-As you can see, it’s not until you extend the term to 30 years, that this mortgage becomes affordable for the £600 – £700 monthly budget.
+For this illustration, assume you’re borrowing £130,000 at 4.5%.
+As you can see, it’s not until you extend the term to 30 years that this mortgage becomes affordable for the £600 – £700 monthly budget.

-For the purpose of both these tables we are assuming the interest rate stays the same for the full length of the mortgage.
-Interest rates can change, if you decide to remortgage on to a different rate or move from either a fixed or discounted deal on to the lender’s standard variable rate (SVR).
+For both these tables, we assume the interest rate stays the same for the full length of the mortgage.
+However, interest rates can change if you decide to remortgage to a different rate or move from a fixed or discounted deal to the lender’s standard variable rate (SVR).

 How a broker can help with a £600 – £700 budget

-When applying for a mortgage, it’s always a good idea to seek advice from a whole-of-market broker who can help you find the best deal and guide you through the application process.
-However, if you’re on a fixed budget and want to make sure you’re not paying more than £700 a month, a broker is essential.
-They can:
+When applying for a mortgage, it’s always a good idea to seek advice from a broker who can help you find the best deal and guide you through the application process.
+However, a broker is essential if you’re on a fixed budget and want to ensure you’re not paying more than £700 a month.

-- Share tips on how to improve your application so that lenders are more likely to offer you lower interest rates and agree the term length you need, making your budget go further.
+- Share tips on improving your application so lenders are more likely to offer you lower interest rates and agree on the term length you need, making your budget go further.

 - Scour the whole of the lending market to present you with a lender more willing to offer 5 or 6 times a salary.

-- Negotiate a deal on your behalf, utilising their expert knowledge and experience in getting similar mortgages for other buyers.
+- They will negotiate a deal on your behalf, utilising their expert knowledge and experience in getting similar mortgages for other buyers.

 - Find you a lender who offers high-income multiples and accepts 100% of any supplemental income you might have

-A number of brokers we work with specialise in securing these types of deals.
-They will be able to review your finances, suggest the type of product that will best suit you, and match you with the right lender, saving you both time and, more importantly, money.
+Several brokers, we work with specialise in securing these types of deals.
+They can review your finances, suggest the type of product that will best suit you, and match you with the right lender, saving you both time and, more importantly, money.

-They also get access to exclusive deals and can negotiate with lenders on your behalf.
-Get in touch today and we’ll match you with an expert broker from our extensive network.
+They also have access to exclusive deals and can negotiate with lenders on your behalf.
+Contact us today, and we’ll match you with an expert broker from our extensive network.

 We're so confident in our service, we guarantee it.